ajibon153/frontend-boilerplate-template/README.md

 │   │   ├── ⚛️ commons/        Common components
 │   │   ├── ⚛️ forms/          Common components which is used specifically for user input │   │   ├── ⚛️ layouts/        Components which has specific location in a page and cannot just be placed anywhere (e.g. header, sidebar, footer)
-│   │   ├── ⚛️ sections/       Components which create a block/section of a page
+│   │   └── ⚛️ sections/       Components which create a block/section of a page
-│   │   └── ⚛️ views/          Biggest components, containing section components
 │   ├── 📂 config/
 │   ├── ⚛️ containers/         Components which has no UI, only for functionality (e.g. context-provider) │   ├── ⚛️ hooks/              Custom hooks
 │   ├── ⚛️ pages/              Next.js page components
+│   ├── 📂 store/              Zustand's stores
 │   ├── 📂 styles/
 │   │   ├── 📂 components/     CSS files for components (e.g. button, table)
 │   │   ├── 📂 vendors/        CSS files for modifying external component library's style (e.g. react-select, react-modal)